benknoble/Dotfiles/README.md

 My Dotfiles for configuration of different software and command-line programs

-**WARNING** Dotfiles are _not_ meant to be forked: they are personal castles that you should construct yourself.
+:warning:**WARNING**:warning: Dotfiles are _not_ meant to be forked: they are personal castles that you should construct yourself.
 That said, feel free to peruse mine and steal whatever you like.
 Attribute me if you want, or don't.
 I don't care.

 In spite of the above warning, I have tried to make this repo easy-ish to fork and play with.
 Sourcing local files, such as `~/.gitconfig.local`, is a large